 Graduates of the programme may find employment in government agencies, local authorities, with industry or in private practice.

 Environmental Management graduates may find employment in industry, environmental management consultancies, state agencies, local authorities, on environmental management audits, waste management, environmental impact assessment and conservation management.

 What other options do I have after completion?

-While the BSc is an applied, practical programme which produces career-ready graduates, students who have reached the appropriate honours standard have access to a range of Post Graduate Degrees in DIT and elsewhere in Higher Education at Universities in Ireland, Europe and further afield.
+While the BSc is an applied, practical programme which produces career-ready graduates, students who have reached the appropriate honours standard also have access to a range of postgraduate degrees in TU Dublin and elsewhere in Higher Education at Universities in Ireland, Europe and further afield.

 Learning Outcomes: What will I Study?